Single Electrons from Heavy Flavor Decays in p+p Collisions at sqrt(s) = 200 GeV

 The data used here were recorded by PHENIX during RHIC Run-2.
 Beam-beam counters (BBC), positioned at pseudorapidities $3.1 < |\eta| < 3.9$, measured the collision vertex and provided the minimum bias (MB) interaction trigger defined by at least one hit on each side of the vertex.
 Events containing high $p_T$ electrons were selected by an additional level-1 trigger in coincidence with the MB trigger.
 This level-1 trigger required a minimum energy deposit of 0.75~GeV in a $2 \times 2$ tile of towers in the electromagnetic calorimeter (EMC)~\cite{phenix_pi0pp}.
 After a vertex cut of $|z_{vtx}| < 20$~cm, an equivalent of $465 \times 10^6$ MB events sampled by the EMC trigger was analyzed in addition to the $15 \times 10^6$ events recorded with the MB trigger itself.

 The PHENIX east arm spectrometer ($|\eta| < 0.35$, $\Delta \phi = \pi/2$) includes a drift chamber and a pad chamber layer for charged particle tracking.
 Tracks were confirmed by hits in the EMC matching in position with the track projection within $3\sigma$.
 Electron candidates required at least two associated hits in the ring imaging \v{C}erenkov detector (RICH) in the projected ring area.
-Random coincidences of hadron tracks and hits in the RICH occured with a probability of $(3.0\pm1.5) \times 10^{-4}$.
-For electrons the energy $E$ deposited in the EMC equals the momentum $p$.
+Random coincidences of hadron tracks and hits in the RICH occurred with a probability of $(3.0\pm1.5) \times 10^{-4}$.
+For electrons the energy $E$ deposited in the EMC must be consistent with the momentum $p$.
 Requiring $|(E-p)/p| < 3\sigma$, a total charged hadron rejection factor of about 10$^4$ (10$^5$) was achieved for $p_T = 0.4$ $(\ge 2.0)$~GeV/$c$.
 Remaining background ($<1$~\%) was measured via event mixing and subtracted statistically.

 The differential cross section for electron production was calculated as

 where $\int{{\cal{L}}dt}$ is the integrated luminosity measured with the MB trigger or sampled with the EMC trigger, respectively, $\epsilon_{bias}$ is the probability for an electron event to fulfill the MB trigger condition, $N_e$ is the measured electron yield, and $A \epsilon_{rec}$ is the product of geometrical acceptance and reconstruction efficiency.
 For the EMC triggered sample, $\epsilon_{rec}$ includes the trigger efficiency $\epsilon_{lvl1}$.